-The COVID-19 crisis has already led to mass unemployment and a free fall in many asset prices.
+The recent market downturn has led to a free fall in many asset prices.
 While some cryptocurrencies like stablecoins have been resilient, others have experienced a dramatic decline in value.
 These losses could continue as the situation evolves.

 Let's take a look at how tax-loss harvesting works and how you can use it to reduce your tax burden.